-A University farm is a complex undertaking compared with a private farm or ranch that can focus on the crops or livestock most suited to its location.
+A university farm is a complex undertaking compared with a private farm or ranch that can focus on the crops or livestock most suited to its location.
 Cal Poly needs to offer the broadest range of agricultural activities that its land can support - and to do so for student learning, experimental research, and demonstration of best practices.
 At the same time, and as part of the Learn by Doing philosophy, the farm is a production operation involving entrepreneurship, maintenance, finances and risk management.
+Appendix C includes a more detailed description of the crops and animal units illustrating the complexity of agricultural land management on a university campus.